 Extra nights can be booked at any of the accommodations along the way

-A supplement of 75€ will apply for solo travellers renting a bike through S-Cape Travel.
+A supplement of 75€ will apply for solo travellers renting a bike through Spanish Bike Tours.
 Please, bear in mind that this amount does not show in the web calculation!